DETAILING FOR PERFECTION

 WHY CHOOSE US?

-Welcome to Detailing For Perfection, Oahu’s premier specialist in ceramic coating and liquid PPF (paint protection film) installation.
+Welcome to Detailing For Perfection, Oahu’s premier specialist in headlight restoration, ceramic coating, liquid PPF (paint protection film) installation.

 Aloha!
 At DFP, we proudly serve as Oahu’s leading provider of premium Opti-Coat ceramic coatings and the innovative Opti-Shield liquid paint protection film.
 Our services are available to customers across the island, from Mililani to Honolulu, Kapolei, Kailua, Kaneohe, Waikele, and beyond.